SAP-samples/teched2022-AP260/exercises/ex1/README.md

 ## Creating and exploring an new Hardhat project

+First open Visual Studio Code and then open a Terminal **inside** of Visual Studio Code:

 ![Open a Terminal in Visual Studio Code](images/terminal.png)

 To get started with Hardhat, please create a new `ap260` folder and open this folder in the Visual Studio Code Terminal: